qbradq/romulus/README.md

   ascii "Hello World!", -32
   // Output an unmodified ASCII string ascii "Stuff and Junk"

+### Table keyword
+The table keyword outputs stripped arrays of bytes to the ROM.
+Unline variable arrays the successive byte fields of a table are guaranteed to be in order and contingious.
+The same size keywords that apply to variables apply to tables as well however the allocation keywords do not.
+Note that within a table statement label names are always dereferenced.

+  // Pointer table
+  table word levelPointers {
+    level1, level2, level3, 0x0000
+  }
+  // Access the table
+  lda levelPointer.a,x
+  sta ptr
+  lda levelPointer.b,x
+  sta ptr+1

 # Compilation
 Compilation occurs in this order: